tylermarshal/ruby-submissions/1801-b/1module/enigma/Andrew_Eliot.md

 * Code is indented properly
 * Code does not exceed 80 characters per line
 * Each class has correctly-named files and corresponding test files in the proper directories

-* Code has been linted and corrected properly.
+x Code has been linted and corrected properly.

-* 4: Above expectations
 * 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 2. Breaking Logic into Components

 * Code is effectively broken into methods & classes
 * Developer writes methods less than 8 lines

-* Methods do not break the principle of SRP
+X Methods do not break the principle of SRP

-* 4: Above expectations
 * 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 3. Test-Driven Development